aj112358/ML_Notes/06_Decision_Trees/06_notes.md

 where $G$ measures the impurity of the corresponding subset, and $m$ is the number of instances in that subset.
 Once the algorithm has found a split, it applies the above steps recursively to each of the two subsets, continuing until it reaches the maximum specified tree depth OR if it cannot find a split that will reduce the Gini impurity metric.

-As we will discuss below, there do exist a few other hyperparameters that can be used to control the stopping of this recursive algorithm:
+As we will discuss below (see: 'Regularization Hyperparameters' section), there do exist a few other hyperparameters that can be used to control the stopping of this recursive algorithm:
 * min_samples_split
 * min_samples_leaf
 * min_weight_fraction_leaf